R3M4G/pomodoro-react-native/README.md

 ## Acknowledgements

-- Inspired by the Pomodoro Technique developed by Francesco Cirillo.
+- Inspired by the 5217.io and 5217 developed by Francisco Franco.